 The first hint of strange activity

-in galaxies came from the spectrum of NGC 1068.
+in otherwise normal galaxies came from the spectrum of NGC 1068.
 NGC 1068 was found to have

 broad and narrow emission lines